 We have graphics and flyers available in both English and Spanish here that you can include in your weekly bulletin or newsletter.
 Let your members know about this service opportunity that they can participate in individually or in groups by requesting their kit!

 Learning Opportunities

-Is your congregation interested in learning more?
+Interested in learning more?
 Salt Watch staff can provide an in-person or virtual presentation to help your congregation get involved.
 Email saltwatch@iwla.org to request a presentation.